gaelforget/gaelforget/README.md

 #

 🌱 For my research on Oceans and Climate, see [scholar](https://scholar.google.com/citations?user=QIWIDPMAAAAJ&hl=en) and [gaelforget.net](http://gaelforget.net)

-🔭 For more notebooks, look in the docs of each github repository

 💬 To report an issues and bugs, please use the [issue tracker](https://docs.github.com/en/issues)s